As the dust settles on a memorable Buenos Aires 2018, the attention now turns north.

 The lung-busting new addition involves scaling mountains on skis (or carrying them depending on the severity of the ascent), before skiing back down.

-Extra disciplines have been introduced, reflecting innovation and gender equality.
+Some fresh, new disciplines have also been introduced to reflect innovation and gender equality.

 "The confirmed event programme means full gender balance the first time at a Winter Olympic event, with the highest number of women’s events and women ever competing at the Winter YOG," said an IOC statement.

 Lausanne's lasting legacy